M4rtoni/Bot_irc/README.md

 # Bot_irc

-This is a dirty code for an IRC Bot controlable by the classical lib cmd in python (only for python2.7).
+This is a dirty code for an IRC Bot controlable by the cmd lib in python (only 2.7).

 The bot can auto reply form simple and structured request